Academy football: Zac Brunt case - is £120,000 fee for a 15-year-old what really happens?

 "The time and effort the clubs put in is not as much as the kids put in - it's just the minority of the kind of effort that I put into football."

-Brunt's dad Glen says his son has been for trials with other top clubs, but the compensation fee is putting them off - comparing it to the £7,000 Derby paid Manchester City to sign the youngster themselves.
+Brunt's dad Glen says his son has been for trials with other top clubs, but the compensation fee is putting them off - comparing it to the £7,000 Derby paid Manchester City to sign the youngster.

 "In theory, his football career could be dead at the age of 15 - and that may still prove to be the case," he said.